How to start a fish and chips shop

 Fish and chip shop POS system

-To take payments from your customers you’ll need a point of sale (POS) System.
+To take payments from your customers you’ll need a point of sale (POS) system.

-Not just a cash register, these include a touchscreen monitor and computer a receipt printer, and a barcode scanner.
+Not just a cash register, these include a touchscreen monitor and computer, a receipt printer, and a barcode scanner.

-They can also help a fish and chip shop owner with inventory management, stock control, staff hours, and loyalty schemes should you have one.
+They can also help a fish and chip shop owner with inventory management, stock control, staff hours and loyalty schemes, should you have one.

 It may be cheaper to buy the hardware and software as a complete package costing an average of around £1,499 or around £19.99 to rent per week.

-Comply with fish and chip industry regulations
+Step 8: Comply with fish and chip industry regulations

 Because of the high potential for unhygienic food establishments to represent a serious health risk to the public, there are a number of rules and regulations you need to be aware of if you don’t want to risk closure.